1913 New Mexico A&M Aggies football team

 The 1913 New Mexico A&M Aggies football team was an American football team that represented New Mexico College of Agriculture and Mechanical Arts (now known as New Mexico State University) during the 1913 college football season.
 In their fourth and final year under head coach Art Badenoch, the Aggies compiled a 7–0–1 record and outscored all opponents by a total of 122 to 24.
-The team played its home games on Miller Field, sometimes also referred to as College Field.
+The team played home games on Miller Field, sometimes also referred to as College Field.